AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Note:** The PI to Data Hub Agent supports transferring out-of-order events written to Data Archive.

 1. To set the data privacy level for the transfer, select the **Stream Metadata Replication Policy**.
-Metadata, in this context, refers to PI point attributes transferred as SDS stream metadata.
+In this context, metadata refers to PI point attributes transferred as SDS stream metadata.

    - **High**: Sends all supported PI point attributes as metadata.
    - **Medium**: Default.
 Sends metadata without logical addresses from the data source.